 watchOS 7 release date and availability

-Apple announced that the watchOS7 update release date as Wednesday, September 15.
-Even if the iPhone 12 isn't coming out in September, the software updates are right on time.
+Apple announced that the watchOS 7 update release date was Wednesday, September 15.
+Even though the iPhone 12 range landed late, the software updates were right on time.

-You can download the watchOS 7 update now, but you'll to get iOS 14 first to be able to download it.
+The update to watchOS 7.1 has also now landed, so you can download the watchOS 7.1 update now, but you'll need to get iOS 14 first to be able to download it.

 Bucking tradition, Apple followed up announcing watchOS 7 by confirming which Apple Watches will be getting the new operating system in a blog post.
 WatchOS 7 is confirmed for the Apple Watch 5, Apple Watch 4, and Apple Watch 3.